 Is spagetti bolognese fattening?

 Yes, bolognese sauce is fattening if you prepare it with fatty meat.
-To get a low-calorie bolognese sauce, increase the number of vegetables such as tomatoes, carrot, celery, onions, and replace the meat with soy protein.
+To get a low-calorie bolognese sauce, increase the number of vegetables such as tomatoes, carrots, celery, and onions, and replace the meat with soy protein.

-A traditional bolognese sauce has a high amount of saturated fats if you use a traditional recipe with beef or pork mince.
+A traditional bolognese sauce has high saturated fats if you use a traditional recipe with beef or pork mince.
 When we transitioned to plant-based eating, I started to replace the meat with dried dark soy crumbs.
-They taste really bland, but with the right spices, you get a really delicious sauce.
-Later on, I noticed you can use whatever vegetables and beans and get it to taste delicious if you use the same mix of spices.
+They taste bland, but with the right spices, you get a delicious sauce.
+Later, I noticed you could use whatever vegetables and beans and get them to taste delicious if you use the same mix of spices.
 Soy crumbs are also processed so even better is to use lentils or beans, but for the same type of meat texture, the soy is good.

-If you are interested in trying out zucchini spaghetti, you can use a special spiralizer tool for that.
-If you don´t have that try out just a basic peeler or make thin slices with a knife.
+If you want to try out zucchini spaghetti, you can use a special spiralizer tool.
+If you don´t have that, try a basic peeler or make thin slices with a knife.

 How many calories are in a bowl of spaghetti bolognese?